 And now, we actually have a place of our own!
 Adorned with artefacts from Fiji, Vanuatu, and Solomon Islands we’ve turned a little apartment on the outskirts of the Melbourne CBD into home for now.
 So here we are in an apartment that is huge by our standards, but probably barely liveable by most.
 We were able to completely furnish a 2-bedroom place for an amazing $900 (including fridge and washer) by making good use of Gumtree, the Australian version of Craigslist, and a whole lot of dumpster diving.
 You’d be amazed what perfectly good stuff people throw away or just leave out on the curb.
 And Brady really is a master, seeming to come home with something nearly every day.

 Melbourne is an amazing city of nearly 4 million people.
 It was voted the “Most Liveable City in the World”, seriously it’s on Wikipedia so it must be true.
 There is incredible public transportation, museums, festivals, and food.
 There are boutique coffee shops and breweries, and a ridiculous number of trendy bars and clubs.
 There’s even a deck of cards you can buy that has all the hot spots for late hour entertainment.
 Can’t make a decision?
 No worries mate, just shuffle the cards and grab the top one off the deck.
+And of course, the famous horse races!
+Almost everyone has heard of the ‘race that stops the nation’ – the Melbourne Cup!
+There are plenty of other races that happen throughout the year too.
+I don’t know if there’s anything Australians love more than their races, and betting on them.
+An abundance of the best Australian horse racing tips should be enough to show how seriously they take it (while having the time of their lives, obviously).
+Melbourne is a wonderful and intriguing city.
 It’s about as culturally diverse and rich as one could hope for.
 In fact, our apartment warming had no less than 11 different nationalities in attendance (Norwegian, Finnish, Swedish, Macedonian, German, Columbian, English, Mexican, American, a Kiwi and even a few Australians).

 So here we are with the internet piped directly into our veins.
 We have unlimited water, electricity, and there’s even a Woolworth’s right across the street that has wonderful things like chocolate ice cream, avocadoes, beer, and seemingly unlimited supplies of REAL juice.
 No more “juice mix” for us thank you very much!
 Josje and I have even joined the neighbourhood gym and taken up a kickboxing class.
 I accidently took a Les Mills Body Attack class and vowed to never again subject myself to that sort of embarrassment.
 I just don’t have the coordination required to dance and workout at the same time…..